 A temporary visitation schedule for your child's visits with you must be determined before a hearing can be conducted in your case.
 A court can then further change the program as proposed by the Department of Family and Protective Services.

 Two types of adversarial hearings occur in conjunction with Texas Child Protective Services cases.
 The first occurs immediately after your child is removed from your home without a prior court order or hearing.
 This hearing must be held within fourteen days of the date that your child was taken into the temporary possession of the Department of Family and Protective Services.

 The other type of adversarial hearing occurs when your child is not in the Department's possession, but the Department is requesting to take control of your child at a later date.
 This type of adversarial hearing must occur no later than the thirtieth day after the date that a lawsuit is filed.

 The Department of Family and Protective Services has the burden on its side to show that the recommendations it has made in its petition, primarily to continue removing your child from your home, should be approved by the judge.
 These adversarial hearings are the most crucial component in any case that involves Child Protective Services.
 I want to spend some time further discussing the details of this type of case.

 What happens before an adversarial hearing?

 Once the Department has shown a court that they have made a diligent attempt to locate you, they can file a motion to serve your citation via publication.
-Before the citation can be published, however, they must file an affidavit with the judge that details the steps that they have undertaken to locate you for personal service.
+Before the authority can be published, however, they must file an affidavit with the judge that details the steps that they have undertaken to locate you for personal service.
 The judge must have sufficiently inquired as to how sufficient the diligence you showed was.
-Basically, a judge must have investigated your attempts to learn an address where you could be served personally before granting the Department’s motion to allow for service by publication.
+A judge must have investigated your attempts to learn an address where you could be served personally before granting the Department's motion to allow for service by publication.